fchastanet/bash-tools-framework/BestPractices.md

 - `cat << 'EOF'` avoid to interpolate variables
-- use `builtin cd` instead of `cd`, `builtin pwd` instead of `pwd`, ... to avoid using customized aliased commands by the user
+- use `builtin cd` instead of `cd`, `builtin pwd` instead of `pwd`, ... to avoid using customized aliased commands by the user In this framework, I added the command `unalias -a || true` to remove all eventual aliases.
 - use the right shebang, avoid `#!/bin/bash` as bash binary could be in another folder (especially on alpine), use this instead `#!/usr/bin/env bash`